What We Do

-The Woman’s Club of Washington Grove was created to promote greater sociability and a betterment of civic and cultural conditions in Washington Grove.
+The Woman’s Club of Washington Grove was founded in 1926 to “promote greater sociability and work along practical and constructive lines, toward a general betterment of civic and cultural conditions in Washington Grove”.

-We donate funds to support The Summer In the Parks program, the Acorn Library, the Holiday Show, and other worthy projects.
+- donate funds to help support the Summer in the Parks program, the Acorn Library and the Holiday Show;

-We host annual Town events such as the January White Elephant Sale, the February Chili Dinner, the Spring Egg Hunt, the May Flower Show, the September Pot Luck Supper, and other special events such as guest speakers.
+- host annual events like a January White Elephant Sale, February Chili Dinner, Spring Egg Hunt, May Flower Show, and other special events; and

-For those who like to work with fabric, this year we’re supporting The Linus Project, which makes fleece blankets for children in need of comfort when they are in the hospital or foster care.
+- Linus Project.
+For those who like to work with fabric, this year we’re supporting the Linus Project, which makes fleece blankets for children in need of comfort when they are in the hospital or foster care.

 - Teachers Closet at Washington Grove Elementary School.
 We collect school supplies all year for the Teachers Closet.
 We hope to keep it filled with things like glue sticks, pencils and sharpeners, paper, hand sanitizers and tissues, and other supplies.
 Without our help, teachers will all too often end up buying these things out of their own pockets.